greenonline/TinyTextAdventure_in_ZIL/README.md

 Failed to resolve libhostfxr.dylib [/usr/local/microsoft/powershell/7/libhostfxr.dylib].
 Error code: 0x80008082
 ```

-It's the ol' "built for macOS 12" issue raising its ugly head, yet again.
+It's the ol' "*built for macOS 12*" issue raising its ugly head, yet again.
+An earlier build of `pwsh` might work, instead of using the `brew` version.
+Or `macports` could provide a still supported version.

+I gave up at this point.
+At least `zilf` is working and building `.zil` files.